cyberbotics/webots/docs/wiki_flu.md

 | [TouchSensor](reference/touchsensor.md) | (-$\frac{\pi}{2}$, 0, -$\frac{\pi}{2}$) | A2 |
 | Webots PROTOs | (-$\frac{\pi}{2}$, 0, $\frac{\pi}{2}$), but there are numerous exceptions to this rule as we haven't followed any specific convention | C |

-## Automatic conversion to ENU/FLU
+## Automatic conversion from a broken NUE world or RUB PROTO to ENU/FLU

 This script `scripts/converter/convert_nue_to_enu_rub_to_flu.py` indents to help you to adapt your world or PROTOs from an old version to the new version of Webots.
 You can find detailed explication into the script (dependencies, usage, limitations and conversion process).

-[add image example of a RUB (2021b) to FLU (2022a) complex proto or world]
+[add image example of a "broken" RUB (2021b) to FLU (R2022a) complex proto] [add image example of a "broken" NUE (2021b) to ENU (R2022a) complex proto]
 ### World conversion NUE to ENU

 This script will convert your world from _NUE_ to _ENU_.
 However, since the rotation depends on the PROTO itself, it could be needed to rotate some parts by hand.
-Also, we advise you to check the differences in a file comparator.
+Also, we advise you to check the differences in a text comparator.
 Simple usage:
 ```
 python3 convert_nue_to_enu_rub.py /your_path_to_your_projects/worlds/my_world.wbt